 In Cuba, you'll find black beans often accompany every dish and this is the recipe that does it right.
 To start, black beans are cooked with bay leaves until they reach a tender consistency.
 They're then mixed with a sofrito of garlic, onions, bell peppers, and spices, and a little bit of apple cider vinegar for acidity.
 Flavorful and tender to the fork, a bowl of these tasty beans can be eaten as a side dish or added to any meal in need of some heartiness.

 7. Cuban Mojo Shrimp

 Mojo criollo is a traditional Cuban marinade that can be used on a variety of meats, but tastes especially fresh when paired with succulent shrimp.
 Made from sour orange, fresh garlic, and oil, give this mojo sauce and shrimp recipe a try.
 After the shrimp marinates for about 15 minutes, give them a quick sear and top them on a salad or enjoy all by their lonesome.

 8. Yuca con Mojo

-Another Cuabn mojo favorite is smothering it on yuca.
+Another Cuban mojo favorite is smothering it on yuca.
 Not to be confused with yucca, yuca is the root of the cassava plant.
-It’s flavor is similar to that of a potato and a staple side dish in Cuban cooking.
-Try it in this tasty recipe covered in a citrusy mojo sauce
+Its flavor is similar to that of a potato and a staple side dish in Cuban cooking.
+Try it in this tasty Cuban recipe covered in a citrusy mojo sauce

 10. Maduros (Fried Sweet Plantains)

-Breakfast, lunch, dinner, or dessert, fried plantains are a staple.
+Breakfast, lunch, dinner or dessert, fried plantains are a Cuban recipe staple.
 They make a great side dish alongside black beans and rice and are tasty when sprinkled with some sugar.
-Just be sure when you make them the plantains are super ripefor the best results.
+Just be sure when you make them the plantains are super ripe for the best results.